KrisIlich/ai-chat-bot/README.md

 # AI Chatbot Integration for React

+## Code Base Summary

+- This AI Chatbot is a React-based conversational interface that uses OpenAI’s API to provide dynamic and context-aware responses directly in your application.
+It leverages a serverless function (Netlify Functions) to securely handle API requests and protect your OpenAI key, ensuring sensitive data never reaches the client.
+The included components (ChatBot.js, ChatBotInterface.js, fetchGPTResponse.js, and openaiChat.js) handle everything from the front-end chat interface to the back-end API calls, making it easy to drop into any React project.
+The chatbot is customizable, allowing you to tailor prompts, style the UI, and fine-tune parameters for the ideal user experience.

 This repository provides a simple AI chatbot integration using **OpenAI’s API** and **Netlify Functions**.
 The following files are included:

 - **`ChatBot.js`**